Self-service ad platforms, they’re all the same right?

 Creating an ad that won’t appear in your feed has its limitations.
 If you want to run multiple variations of the same ad but don’t want to annoy your company followers by clogging up their feed, or indeed your company page, there’s an answer for that: Direct Content.

 What LinkedIn doesn’t tell you is that when selecting this option, you sacrifice the character count you get with a standard sponsored post – in fact, you get just 22% of the standard LinkedIn character limit with direct content and yes, that includes the URL.

-Direct content also has to be reviewed by LinkedIn – whereby creating an organic post and sponsoring it doesn’t – so don’t expect your content to go live instantly with your campaign.
+Direct content also has to be reviewed by LinkedIn – whereas creating an organic post and sponsoring it doesn’t – so don’t expect your content to go live instantly with your campaign.